'Finnish Sports' in Finland

 - English-speaking forums where there are almost certainly others with a similar interest

-- www.jollydragon.net If you are in Helsinki, I believe Jolly Dragon has a regular, active floorball event
+- facebook.com/jollydragonfun Jolly Dragon has a regular, active floorball event in Helsinki

 When I first came to Finland I met a lady who told me her hobby was "uphill skiing".
 I thought she'd made a mistake and corrected her English.
 She corrected me and said, "No!
 I mean uphill skiing - there are so many ways to go up the hill!"

 Cross-country skiing is part of Finnish culture, and nearly every Finn learns it right after taking their first steps.
 Decades ago it was an important means of transport in the winter, and skiing across forests and lakes on the way to work or school was commonplace.
 In smaller communities, kids still ski to school when there’s snow on the ground.

 There are over 70 ski resorts in Finland, with 250+ lifts transporting guests on more than 300 km of slopes.
 The highest altitude ski resort is Pallas, at 780 m.
 Popular northern resorts with long seasons are Levi, Pyhä (and nearby Luosto), Ylläs, and Ruka.
 Himos is popular in central Finland, and Ukko-Koli in southern Finland.
 Vihti Ski Center is the largest ski resort in the capital region.
 Find out more at: